 I was sick and tiiiiiired of these questions.
-At age 37, I realized I wasn’t living the life I wanted and I wasn’t on the path to being the person I knew, deep down, I could be.
+In my late 30s, I realized I wasn’t living the life I wanted and I wasn’t on the path to being the person I knew, deep down, I could be.
 I had to do something radical.
 Something I’d never taken the time to do or known where to start: Know myself.
 All of it.
 The good, bad, and fugly.

 So I took tons of workshops, read books, self-reflected, and journaled my fingers off in an attempt to figure out who I was at my core, what I would invite into my life, what I wanted...and how that could all translate into the most amazing life.